Rawanali/Week_7_assignment_1__Project_Proposal/Minutes.md

 # Minutes - Suggestions For Improvement:

 * Add more tool for Evaluting our Model, to be more accuracy
-* Add figure to display the model result.
+* Add visualisation regression to display the model result.

 ## The most important Question is: